Last Updated on

 Not all types of hosting are equal.
 They have different characteristics and can have different effects on the sites they host.
-Let's start from the bottom of the barrel and work our way up.
+First let's look into what a web hosting service is, and then start from the bottom of the barrel and work our way up.

 This is the lowest of the low right here.
 The free host will carve you out a small bit of space on their server (that you're sharing with who knows what).
 Using a free hosting service, you should brace yourself for a sub-domain with the free hosts branding.
 There's also, in many cases, forced ads and other money-making schemes built-in.

 The benefit, of course, is that free hosting doesn't cost you anything.
 The downsides of free hosting, though, far outweigh this minor advantage.

 Free web hosts come with low bandwidth and data transfer capabilities.
 This means that sites hosted on free services can't support much traffic.
 They have slower uploads and downloads.
 In general, they run like a sloth in quicksand.